 Now I am not a fan of the bugs.
 While the mozzies (mosquitos) are annoying, it is the black flies that I hate.
 The tiny little things nibble lightly (mostly my head) and leave massive big welts for nearly a week.
 So not a fan.
 I hate DEET but coating myself in poison is sometimes my only option.
 I do have my own bug spray I made at home which not only makes me smell delicious but works, although you do need to reapply with the amount of bugs at Brudenell and I don’t always have mine with me.

 I was planning on spending most of my day golfing today, but I am sitting inside as heavy rain splatters the window.
-While I won’t melt and could certainly still practice, I do have some baking to do as I need more golf snacks and may be going lobster fishing (weather dependant) in the morning and thought I could take some baked treats on the boat.
+While I won’t melt and could certainly still practice, I do have some baking to do as I need more golf snacks and may be going lobster fishing (weather dependant) in the morning with my friend’s dad and thought I could take some baked treats on the boat.

 I had my first lesson with Dave Bowlan from Avondale Golf Club on Friday and he is my new favourite.
 It is surprising what a couple, somewhat minor changes can do for your game.
 Some people proudly advise that they have never had a lesson but I don’t understand.
 I love to learn things and consider myself a knowledge sponge as I want to know how to do everything but I would always get lessons from an expert in their field.
 And Dave is an expert in his field.
 I have signed up for ten lessons and can’t wait to keep learning.